-$$a{CDOM}(\lambda) = a{CDOM} \exp[-s \bullet (\lambda - 412nm)]$$ (2.2)
+$$a{CDOM}(\lambda) = a{CDOM} \exp\left[-s \bullet (\lambda - 412nm)\right]$$ (2.2)

 The exponential s parameter (unitless) is dependent on the composition of the CDOM present and is highly variable (Carder et al. 1989; Roesler et al. 1989).
-Therefore it was necessary to allow the CDOM and detritus exponential slopes to vary to achieve
+Therefore it was necessary to allow the CDOM and detritus exponential slopes to vary to achieve reasonable estimates.
+The initial exponential slopes of CDOM were set to 0.010.
+The detritus exponential slope was initially set to 0.008.
+The slopes of the detrital curves (r) are lower (Kirk 1994) and detritus is described by equation (3),

-$$a{Detritus}(\lambda) = a{Detritus} \exp[-r \bullet (\lambda - 412nm)]$$ (2.3)
+$$a{Detritus}(\lambda) = a{Detritus} \exp\left[-r \bullet (\lambda - 412nm)\right]$$ (2.3)

-The values of $w_1$ , $w_2$ , $w_3$ , $w_4$ and $w_5$ are non-spectrally dependent scalar coefficients of these input spectra.
+The values of w_1 , w_2 , w_3 , w_4 and w_5 are non-spectrally dependent scalar coefficients of these input spectra.
 We used fixed absorption spectra measured on laboratory cultures in order to ensure that inversion was completely independent from any spectral curves encountered in the field.
 Spectral phytoplankton curves were of averages of high-light- and low-light-acclimated phytoplankton spectra that were normalized to absorption at 676 nm.
 The spectral library used was taken from (Johnsen et al. 1994) (Figure 2.1).
 While not optimal, we believe it was reasonable since the first-order determinant of spectral optical signals reflects the overall concentration of material rather than spectral characteristics of the materials present (Barnard et al. 1998).

 We used two different inversion approaches, one with more constraints than the other.
 The minimal constraint OSI (OSIm) only required that all solutions be positive (equation (4)), that CDOM and detritus absorption weights were equal in the red wavelengths of light (equation (5)), and that the CDOM exponential slope is steeper than the detrital slope (equation (6)).
 The assumption that the CDOM and detritus absorption is equal is

 Figure 2.1.
 Input spectra used to invert the in situ absorption values measured by the ac-9 using the OSI model.
 Phytoplankton spectra are averages of high-light and low-light adapted phytoplankton from Johnsen et al., 1994.
-Phytoplankton group one represents chlorophylla-c containing classes of Bacillariophyceae, Dinophyceae and Prymnesiophyceae.
-Phytoplankton group two represents the phycobilin containing class Cryptophyceae.
-Phytoplankton group 3 represents the chlorophylla-b containing classes of Chlorophyceae, Prasinophyceae and Eugelnophyceae.
+Phytoplankton group one represents chlorophyll{a-c} containing classes of Bacillariophyceae, Dinophyceae and Prymnesiophyceae.
+Phytoplankton group two represents the phycobilin containing classes of Chlorophyll{a-b} containing classes of Chlorophyceae, Prasinophyceae and Eugelnophyceae.
 CDOM and detritus spectra are idealized exponential functions.